eli64s/shellbox/README.md

 ## Overview

-All configurations files and utility scripts are organized into subdirectories based on their respective tools and purposes.
+This repository contains a combination of configuration files and bash scripts to automate various development tasks.
+The files are organized into directories based on their purpose, such as setting up project environments, configuring version control, and enhancing the development experience.

-##  Project Structure
+###  Project Structure

+The repository is structured as follows:

 ```sh
 └── dots/